 When the initial ‘lockdown’ announcement came in March 2020, very many businesses implemented a short notice temporary home working arrangement when workers were “advised” to work from home where possible.
-As of 21 January 2021, England, Scotland and Wales are in a further period of lockdown due to a rise in coronavirus cases.
+This was then followed by a number of 'work from home' orders and guidance from the UK governments.

 Homeworking can be a very popular option with staff, providing them with a degree of flexibility whilst also assisting them in meeting the demands of their role.
 With studies showing that modern workers tend to gravitate towards roles that do offer flexibility such as thia, homeworking can be a good way of both attracting and retaining key talent to your company.

 Staff who are able to work from home can be available to look after their children if necessary, something that can be very helpful to working parents in particular.
 Such an option can help to avoid them having to take prolonged periods of time away from work or even leaving their role entirely, an issue that can lead to working mothers in particular missing out on key opportunities for progression.